aparrett/poker-api-deprecated/README.md

 ## Known Issues

-* When a player folds in a 1v1, it shows the winner's cards.
-This should not happen.
+* When a player folds, it doesn't show the winning animation.
 * Restarting the server makes a user's hand disappear until they refresh their browser.

 ## To-Do